pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 ## Prepare to Run the Pizza App

-The app can connect to either a TLS or non-TLS enabled PCC service instance.
+The app can connect to either a TLS or non-TLS enabled Tanzu GemFire service instance.
-This app is versioned, and branches of this repository correspond to the PCC version that this app will work with.
+This app is versioned, and branches of this repository correspond to the Tanzu GemFire version that this app will work with.
-Check out and build the app from the branch that matches your PCC tile version.
+Check out and build the app from the branch that matches your Tanzu GemFire tile version.
-For example, if your PCC service instance is version 1.11, check out this repository's `release/1.11` branch.
+For example, if your Tanzu GemFire service instance is version 1.11, check out this repository's `release/1.11` branch.
 Follow the appropriate setup procedure.